-Board a traditional boat and set out on a fishing trip along Lake Nicaragua.
-Use nets and poles to haul in massive tilapia, snook, and rainbow bass, and bring your catch back to the lodge kitchen where chefs will prepare it for your evening meal.
+Board a fishing boat and set out along Lake Nicaragua with fishermen whose families have been plying these waters for several generations.
+Use nets to haul in massive tilapia, snook, and rainbow bass, and bring your catch back to the lodge kitchen where chefs will prepare it for your evening meal.

 Soar across the slopes of the Mombacho Volcano on a half-day zip-lining tour.
 Or make a full day of your volcano adventure and combine zip lining with a hike and picnic lunch in the Mombacho Volcano Nature Reserve.